8 must-haves in your production site visitor policy

 1. Purpose and scope

-Your policy should clearly outline the purpose and scope, including types of visitors allowed, where they should sign in, what hours they’re allowed to visit, and specific access or safety requirements.
+Your policy should clearly outline the purpose and scope, including the types of visitors allowed, where they should sign in, what hours they’re allowed to visit, and specific access or safety requirements.
 To create this, work closely with your executive team and production site managers to outline the types of visitors that are allowed and the goal of their visit.

 2. Access